Operational guidelines for the Danish Helpline

 Accreditation of consulting services

-Helplinen’s counseling service is accredited by the national accreditation unit ‘’Rådgivnings Danmark’’ which ensures that the advice complies with legal, professional and ethical requirements in its counseling.
-Re-accreditation takes place every 2 years.
+The helplines counselling service is accredited by the national accreditation unit ‘’Rådgivnings Danmark’’ which ensures that the advice complies with legal, professional and ethical requirements in its counselling.
+Re-accreditation takes place every 3 years.

 Humans access to functions and data

 Coordinators of the system will have access to the functions and data which are cited in the user management.
-Employees who need to access data in a computer system in connection with development, maintenance, and operations, may only be authorized to do so with a unique identification.
+Employees who need to access data in a computer system in connection with development, maintenance, and operations, may only be authorised to do so with a unique identification.
 The helpline uses volunteers in its counselling.
-All volunteers are at least 23 years old and are students in the social and educational field.
+All volunteers are at least 21 years old and are professionals or students in the social and educational field, or other relevant experience.
 All volunteers are approved through a certificate from the police.
 All counsellors sign a confidentiality commitment as part of the work.

 Filing sensitive data in connection to reports to authorities